 Wide choice of thesis topics

-During the 24 week research period, you work under the supervision of a staff member of one of the participating Chair Groups in the Forest and Nature Conservation programme.
+During the 24 week research period, you work under the supervision of a staff member of one of the participating Chairgroups in the Forest and Nature Conservation programme.
 In some cases, you may also work on your thesis at another institute or company.
-Together with your Study Adviser and Thesis Supervisor, you agree your topic of your research, choosing from a range of subjects offered by one of the Chair Groups or an external institute.
+Together with your studyadvisor and thesis supervisor, you agree your topic of your research, choosing from a range of subjects offered by one of the Chairgroups or an external institute.
 In some cases you may 'create' a subject related to your own field of interest.

 You conclude your research project with a written thesis, which is graded by your supervisor and an independent staff member.
 You are also required to present your results during a seminar, the colloquium.

-For thesis topics, take a look at our database.
-You can look for a subject by choosing the relevant Chair Group (FNP, FEM, PEN or REG).
+For thesis topics, take a look at our database or the website of the Chairgroup.
+You can look for a subject by choosing the relevant Chairgroup (FNP, FEM, PEN or WEC).

 If you have selected the specialisation 'Policy' choose: